carmelo0x63/Redis-getting-started/README.md

 ```

 ### The fun part
-Log into Redis and interact with the DB manually:
+Before stopping the services or while Redis is running in manual mode, one can log into Redis and interact with the DB manually:
 ```
 $ docker exec -it redis bash
 root@07736a5622e9:/data# redis-cli